anthonyringoet/notification-count/readme.md

 # notification-count

-Keep track of notifications in your title (or an element of your choice if you please)
+Dependency free helper to keep track of notifications in your title (or your preferred element).

 ```
 var N = require('notification-count');